Directed by Philippe Mora [Other horror films: The Beast Within (1982), Howling III (1987), Communion (1989)]

 Which says quite a lot about this.
 The tone is far more hammy than the first movie (which, to remind you, I wasn’t a fan of either), and the spectacularly bad special effects during some of the scenes really make this one of those bad 80’s movies a group of friends might watch for the sole purpose of making fun of.

-There were some special effects worth nothing, though, mostly when it came to the gore – there were occasionally some good stabbings and the like, and a memorable scene in which a character’s eyes, under the evil influences of a wolf goddess, pop out.
+There were some special effects worth noting, though, mostly when it came to the gore – there were occasionally some good stabbings and the like, and a memorable scene in which a character’s eyes, under the evil influences of a wolf goddess, pop out.
 I’ll admit, I sort of thought that was cool.

 The tone and occasionally-goofy effects aside, though, what hurts the movie most is the story.
 The idea of hunting down an evil leader of a werewolf group seems, to me, a close-to-impossible story to actually do well.
-Much of the movie was filmed in Czechoslovakia, which give a more authentic feel to the film, but ultimately couldn’t improve the plot any.
+Much of the movie was filmed in Czechoslovakia, which gives a more authentic feel to the film, but ultimately couldn’t improve the plot any.

 As stated, Christopher Lee is about the only performance here of worth.
 I sort of liked Annie McEnroe, but her character made far too many idiotic mistakes.
 Still, she’s probably the second-best performance here.
-As for Reb Brown, Marsha Hunt, and Sybil Danning, they provide nothing but generally unappealing nudity.
+As for Reb Brown, Marsha Hunt, and Sybil Danning, they provide nothing but generally unnecessary nudity.

 The second Howling film is definitely worse than the first, which is a shame, as the first itself is below average.
 If you’re into ‘so-bad-it’s-good’ cinema, this movie may well appeal to you.
 I first saw this many years back (five, if not more), and I thought it was goofy then.
 I feel much the same now, and honestly, despite occasional hokey charm, I don’t know if this movie is worth it.